-What you think about poor people and whether or not you believe we should help them probably boils down to your take on a single question: why don’t poor people (who make up the overwhelming majority of food stamp recipients) work?
+What you think about poor people and whether or not you believe we should help them probably boils down to your take on a single question: why don’t poor people (a.k.a people on benefits, collecting “welfare” and food stamps) work?

-Your beliefs in this regard are likely to be influenced by your social ecology (family, friends, and neighborhoods where you grew up) and your personal experiences.
-These traditional sources of knowledge are handed down as “common wisdom” and are in all probability more likely to prevail over knowledge based on research and data.
+Your beliefs in regards to this are in no small way influenced by your social ecology (family, friends, and neighborhoods where you grew up) and your personal experiences.
+These traditional sources of knowledge are handed down as “common wisdom.”
+The kinds of things that your friends and family say about poor people are likely to have a greater influence over you than knowledge based on research and data.

 What you think about “the poors” is probably also shaped by your political ideology.
 Whereas people who identify as liberal will often attribute poverty to social factors, like discrimination, those who identify with conservativism will often point to the choices (bad ones) that people make.
 Furthermore, they will argue that whereas unemployment among middle-class families fluctuates with the job market, poverty is shaped and fueled cultural forces – the “culture of poverty” that breeds bad behavior.
 The feeling here is that the poor could work if they wanted, but a culture of sloth combined with the social safety net coddles them and acts as a disincentive to work.
 A key data point they cite to support this belief is derived from the Census.
 Every year, the Census Bureau asks unemployed Americans why they’re not working.
 And traditionally, it is a small percentage of poor adults who say it’s because they can’t find employment.